eventEmitter/cinergy-content-api/README.md

     });

-get images for  the movie with the id 78765 movie
+get images for the movie with the id 78765

     apiClient.movies(78765).images().list(function(err, images, pager) {